global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-annual-brief.md

 If you are not sure your achievement fits to the scope, please just ask the meeting organization team (yamazaki [at] iis.u-tokyo.ac.jp).
 As this is the first annual briefing event, we accept achievements for past years.
 We focuses primary on 2023-2024, but earlier works are also welcomed.

-We will ask all presenters to prepare 1-2 page summary of your achievement, which will be published as "CaMa-Flood annual progress report".
+We will ask all presenters to prepare 2-page summary of your achievement, which will be published as "CaMa-Flood annual progress report".
 We will share GoodleDocs URL for online edit, or you can just send the MS Word file by email.
-Deadline for 1-2 page summary is 28th February.
+Deadline for 2 page summary is 28th February.

 <img src="{{ site.url }}{{ site.baseurl }}/images/slider/CaMa_Mekong.jpg" />